 Now we explain step by step what to do:

-- We must clean the area where we are going to build the stove so that it looks as good as possible.
+- We must clean the area where we are going to build the stove well so that it is as good as possible.

-- The bricks are placed to make the base.
-To glue them together, we will use a mixture of 20% clay and 80% sand.
+- Bricks are laid to make the base.
+To stick them, We will use a mixture of 20% clay and 80% sand.

 - When the base is completely built, we will place a welded mesh to create an arch.
 The rods of the bed are used to put what we want to cook.